Boolean operations on polygons

 Boolean operations on polygons are a set of Boolean operations (AND, OR, NOT, XOR, ...) operating on one or more sets of polygons in computer graphics.
 These sets of operations are widely used in computer graphics, CAD, and in EDA (in integrated circuit physical design and verification software).
+These are also used for activities like rapid prototyping in product design, medical device development, or even the creation of elaborate artworks.